Stability properties of some particle filters

 \subsection{Hidden Markov models and filtering}

-A hidden Markov model is a bi-variate, discrete time Markov chain $\left(\left(X_{n},Y_{n}\right);n\geq0\right)$ where the signal process $\left(X_{n}\right)$ is also a Markov chain and each observation $Y_{n}$ is conditionally independent of the rest of the bi-variate process given $X_{n}$.
-Each $X_{n}$ is valued in a state-space $\mathsf{X}$ and each $Y_{n}$ is valued in the observation space $\mathsf{Y}$.
-The present work focuses on the case where $\mathsf{X}$ is non-compact, and we are typically interested in the case that $\mathsf{X}$ is some subset of $\mathbb{R}^{d}$.
-In any case, throughout the following we assume that $\mathsf{X}$ and $\mathsf{Y}$ are Polish spaces endowed with their respective Borel $\sigma$-algebras, $\mathcal{B}\left(\mathsf{X}\right)$ and $\mathcal{B}\left(\mathsf{Y}\right)$.
-Our main stability results, presented in section \ref{sec:-stability-of-Feynman-Kac}, are in the setting of Feynman-Kac formulae which can be considered as underlying the filtering problem of interest.
+A hidden Markov model is a bi-variate, discrete-time Markov chain $ ( (X_{n},Y_{n} );n\geq0 )$ where the signal process $ (X_{n} )$ is also a Markov chain and each observation $Y_{n}$ is conditionally independent of the rest of the bi-variate process given $X_{n}$.
+Each $X_{n}$ is valued in a state-space~$\mathsf{X}$, and each $Y_{n}$ is valued in the observation space $\mathsf{Y}$.
+The present work focuses on the case where $\mathsf{X}$ is noncompact, and we are typically interested in the case that $\mathsf{X}$ is some subset of $\mathbb{R}^{d}$.
+In any case, throughout the following we assume that $\mathsf{X}$ and $\mathsf{Y}$ are Polish spaces endowed with their respective Borel $\sigma$-algebras, $\mathcal{B} (\mathsf {X} )$~and $\mathcal{B} (\mathsf{Y} )$.
+Our main stability results, presented in Section \ref{sec-stability-of-Feynman-Kac}, are in the setting of Feynman--Kac formulas which can be considered as underlying the filtering problem of interest.
 In that section, more precise definitions are given.
 In the present section, we consider the HMM directly.

-Let $\mu$ be a probability distribution on $\mathsf{X}$, let $f$ be a Markov kernel acting from $\mathsf{X}$ to itself and let $g$ be a Markov kernel acting from $\mathsf{X}$ to $\mathsf{Y}$, with $g(x,\cdot)$ admitting density, similarly denoted by $g\left(x,y\right)$, with respect to some dominating $\sigma$-finite measure.
-We will assume that $g\left(x,y\right)>0$ and, for now, that $\sup_{x,y}g(x,y)<\infty$.
-Loosely speaking, the task of filtering is to compute some conditional distributions of the $\left(X_{n}\right)$ process given the observations $\left(Y_{n}\right)$, under an assumed model:
+Let $\mu$ be a probability distribution on $\mathsf{X}$, let $f$ be a Markov kernel acting from $\mathsf{X}$ to itself and let $g$ be a Markov kernel acting from $\mathsf{X}$ to $\mathsf{Y}$, with $g(x,\cdot)$ admitting density, similarly denoted by $g (x,y )$, with respect to some dominating $\sigma$-finite measure.
+We will assume that $g (x,y )>0$ and, for now, that $\sup_{x,y}g(x,y)<\infty$.
+Loosely speaking, the task of filtering is to compute some conditional distributions of the $ (X_{n} )$ process given the observations $ (Y_{n} )$, under an assumed model,

-For a realization of observations $\left(y_{0},y_{1},\ldots,\right)$, we may take as a recursive definition of the (one-step-ahead) \emph{prediction filters}, the sequence of distributions $\left(\pi_{n};n\geq0\right)$ following
+For a realization of observations $ (y_{0},y_{1},\ldots)$, we may take as a recursive definition of the (one-step-ahead) \textit{prediction filters}, the sequence of distributions $ (\pi_{n};n\geq0 )$ following

-We also define the sequence $\left(Z_{n};n\geq0\right)$ by
+We also define the sequence $ (Z_{n};n\geq0 )$ by